osanseviero/Bank-Simulation/README.md

 Each server has his/her own hour salary.
 If the person has to stay more time to work, even if it is just for a small time period of the next hour, he/she gets payed an extra hour (which is the double of the salary).

 The bank loses money when any type of user is waiting.
-For every minute waiting, the associated loss is \$0.03 per customer.
-After the bank passes the arrival hour (15:30 by default), the associated cost of waiting is \$0.80 per customer.
-Finally, if any client needs to be dispatched because bank is closing, the associated cost is \$2.00 per customer.
+For every minute waiting, the associated loss is \$0.03 per non customer, \$0.06 per customer, and \$0.09 per preferencial customer.
+After the bank passes the arrival hour (15:30 by default), the associated cost of waiting is \$0.80 per non customer, \$1.60 per customer, and \$2.40 per preferencial customer.
+Finally, if any client needs to be dispatched because bank is closing, the associated cost is \$2.00 per non customer, \$4.00 per customer, and \$6.00 per preferencial customer.

+Since it is Non-Stationary Poisson, at a certain minute 2.4999 persons can arrive.
+Since obviously this can't happen in a real system, the simulation just has 2 arrivals.
+The 0.499 gets added with the arrivals of the next minute.

 Run Instructions